cdhsausageboy/osu-wiki/wiki/Tournaments/OTMT/en.md

 # osu!taiko Malaysian Tournament

-Index page for all of the 3 Digit Taiko World Cup series.
+Index page for all iterations of the osu!taiko Malaysian Tournament (OTMT).

 - [OTMT 2022](2022)